plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

 21. The state 'Active' indicates that the DB System is ready for use
     ![HeatWave create complete](./images/mysql-heatwave-active.png"mysql heatwave active ")

-22. On **heatwave-db** Page,select the **Connections** tab check and save the Endpoint (Private IP Address).
+22. On **heatwave-db** Page,select the **Connections** tab, check and save the Endpoint (Private IP Address).
 Later, you will need this value to connect to the Heatwave DB using the MySQL Shell client tool.
     ![HeatWave create complete connection](./images/mysql-heatwave-connection-tab.png"mysql heatwave connection ") You may now **proceed to the next lab**